 Picture yourself in a camp of animal-hide tents, surrounded on every side by a sea of open grassland and rolling hills, broken at distant intervals by small groves of trees swaying in the wind.
 Your only companions are the tight-knit group of people you’ve known all your life, and the herds of sheep, goats and cattle that accompany you in your migrations across the plains.

-One morning, you hear a strange rumbling.
+One morning, you hear a strange rumbling beneath the cold soil.

 Putting your ear to the grass, you hear a thunder in the earth; an approaching storm unlike any you’ve ever heard.